 Step 2: Check Whether You're on a Zodiac Cusp

-A "cusp" birthday is one that falls close enough to the boundary between two signs that some astrology traditions treat it as a blend of both, even though official Western astrology assigns every date to exactly one sign.
+A "cusp" birthday falls close enough to the boundary between two signs that some astrology traditions treat it as a blend of both, even though official Western astrology assigns every date to exactly one sign.
 This tool defines "close enough" as a specific, consistent rule: within 3 days of a sign boundary on either side.

 The Zodiac Cusp Calculator takes a date of birth and returns your primary sign, the adjacent sign it borders when applicable, a cusp label naming both bordering signs (e.g. "Cusp of Leo and Virgo"), and a clear yes-or-no answer on whether your date falls within that 3-day window at all.